-The Education Policy Initiative will produce key data and analysis that the District’s policymakers can use in developing sound education policies and plans for public schools.
+In its Changing Schools in a Growing City paper series, the Education Policy Initiative will produce key data and analysis that the District’s policymakers can use in developing sound education policies and plans for public schools.
 Initial research areas include:

 - To what extent does D.C. keep cohorts of students over time?
 Will these trends continue?

 - What does it mean to be a diverse school in D.C.?
 Can these conditions be replicated?

 - How does the nearby housing mix affect student enrollment?

 The D.C.
 Policy Center Education Policy Initiative will inform education policymaking through policy papers, blog posts, and regular meetings with key stakeholders.
 We are excited to be a part of the important conversation on education policy in the District of Columbia, and we look forward to collaborating with the District Government agencies, the members of the Council, students and their families, education providers, and education researchers.